desmos-labs/desmjs/docs/docs/02-desmjs/03-perform-transactions.md

 To enable this feature you must provide the `gasPrice` through the `options` param of [`connectWithSigner`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md#connectwithsigner).

+To compute the fees the `DesmosClient` will first estimate the amount of gas required asking the chain to simulate an execution with the messages that you want to execute and then will multiply that value for `gasPrice`.
+The resulting fees then will be `gasPrice` * estimated gas.

-With this feature enabled you can pass one of the following values as a `fee` param of [`signandbroadcast`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md#signandbroadcast):
+When you enable this feature you can pass one of the following values as a `fee` param of [`signandbroadcast`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md#signandbroadcast):
 * `"auto"`: To automatically estimated the fees based on the messages that you want to broadcast;
 * a `number`: Multiplication factor used to estimate the gas and fees from the provided messages.
-When using `"auto"` this value is `1.3` so the gas used to compute the fees is equal to 1.3 * estimated gas from messages.
+When using `"auto"` this value is `1.3` so the gas used to compute the fees is equal to 1.3 \* estimated gas.

 ## Signers